jbush001/NyuziToolchain/README.md

 ## Building on Linux

-On Linux, required packages can be installed using the built-in package manager (apt-get, yum, etc).
-Since LLVM uses newer versions of many libraries and utilities, it is helpful if your linux distribution is on a recent version so up-to-date packages are available.
+You can install required packages using the built-in package manager (apt-get, yum, etc).
+As LLVM needs newer versions of many packages, you should be on a recent version of your Linux distribution.
+Instructions are below are for Ubuntu (which must be on at least version 14).
+You may need to tweak the package names for other distributions:

-I've only tested this on Ubuntu, for which the instructions are below.
-You may need to tweak the package names for other distros (for example, on Fedora, replace python-dev with python-devel):

     sudo apt-get install libxml2-dev cmake gcc g++ python bison flex zlib1g-dev swig python-dev libedit-dev ncurses-dev